godotengine/godot-vscode-plugin/README.md

 - Open workspace with Godot editor
 - Run the workspace as a Godot project
 - List Godot's native classes

-## Debugger

-To configure the debugger:

-1. Open the command palette:
-2. `>Debug: Open launch.json`
-3. Select the Debug Godot configuration.
-4. Change any relevant settings.
-5. Press F5 to launch.

 ## Settings